-At some point over the last few years, you may have heard about the chilling, confusing, and incredibly tragic story of Michelle Carter, the 17-year-old girl who was convicted of involuntary manslaughter for encouraging her then-boyfriend Conrad Roy III to commit suicide at age 18 on July 12, 2014.
+You may have heard about the chilling, confusing, and incredibly tragic story of Carter, the 17-year-old girl who was convicted of involuntary manslaughter for encouraging her then-boyfriend Roy to commit suicide at age 18 on July 12, 2014.

-Now, a new HBO documentary, I Love You, Now Die: The Commonwealth v.
-Michelle Carter, raises that question once again.
-The two-part film not only recaps her case, but reexamines it, complete with new interviews from Roy's family and Carter's lawyers.
-Notably, both Michelle Carter and her parents declined to take part in the documentary.
+The HBO documentary, I Love You, Now Die: The Commonwealth v.
+Michelle Carter, revisited Carter's case.
+But notably, both Michelle Carter and her parents declined to take part.

-And while Carter’s parents, David and Gail Carter, chose not to appear in the new documentary, they were present in court throughout their daughter's entire trial.
+Carter’s parents, David and Gail Carter, are played by Kai Lennox and Cara Buono in Hulu's new show.
+In real life, her parents were also present in court throughout their daughter's entire trial.